Exploring student agency at the Young Voices Exhibition

 Holy Name Primary School, Forster

 Max made the two-hour trip from Forster to take part in the Young Voices Exhibition.
-His work explores the importance of collaboration and listening to each other’s ideas when creating safe spaces for play and relaxation.
+His work explored the importance of collaboration and listening to each other’s ideas when creating safe spaces for play and relaxation.

 “I’ve brought a collaborative artwork and map that I’ve asked people to interact with to make an artwork to see how they work together,” he said.